 Car insurance for a Toyota Tacoma

-Toyota Tacoma car insurance rates can vary between drivers and providers, even if the drivers have the same vehicle model.
-This is partly because driver variables like age, driving record, home address, and credit history are commonly used to calculate rates.
+Toyota Tacoma car insurance rates can vary between drivers and insurance carriers, even if the drivers have the same vehicle model.
+This is partly because driver variables like claims history and motor vehicle record are commonly used to calculate rates.
 Reviewing the national average rates can help give you a starting place for what rates might look like as you compare quotes.

-Trucks could potentially reflect higher rates than some sedans, but in the case of the Toyota Tacoma, this appears to be offset by its safety features.
-In general, the more optional safety features that are used, the better the chances are of lower rates.
+Trucks could potentially reflect higher rates than sedans in some cases, based on total vehicle value, but in the case of the Toyota Tacoma, this appears to be offset by its safety features.
+In general, the more optional safety features your vehicle includes, the more likely you may be to find lower rates.
 Compared to the national average for vehicles, the Tacoma is slightly cheaper to insure.
 The cost of parts and available safety features may play a role in this relative affordability, but keep in mind that your specific quote will likely vary from the national average.

 Cheapest car insurance companies for Toyota Tacomas

-Companies with the largest market shares were compared on the basis of rates for the Toyota Tacoma to help illustrate how variances occur between companies for the same vehicle make and model.
-These companies were selected from the Bankrate’s picks for the best car insurance companies for 2021.
-With a range of nearly $300 difference for these annual rates, it is easy to see why experts recommend shopping around between insurers when buying an auto policy.
+Companies with the largest market shares were compared on the basis of annual rate data for the Toyota Tacoma to help illustrate how variances occur between companies for the same vehicle make and model.
+These companies were selected from Bankrate’s picks for the best car insurance companies for 2022.
+With a range of nearly $300 difference for these annual rates, it is easy to see why experts recommend shopping around between insurers and comparing multiple quotes when buying an auto policy.

 Toyota Tacoma features that impact insurance costs

-- Front and side airbags: Features like airbags that specifically reduce the risk of bodily injury can potentially lower costs associated with the medical aspects of auto insurance.
+- Front and side air bags: Features like air bags that reduce the risk of bodily injuries can potentially lower costs associated with the medical aspects of auto insurance.
 Safer vehicles are less likely to result in a bodily injury claim filed, or may reduce the extent or cost of injuries in the case of an incident.

 Other car insurance coverage for a Toyota Tacoma